 EXHIBIT 40.
 Precedent Examples - Bike Paring

-Artistic bike racks can be used to add more public art to the Center.
+Artistic bike racks can be used to add more public art to the parking.
+Bike racks could be branded to be cohesive with the street furnishing scheme or used as an opportunity to add another public art element.